 At 9:46 AM PDT, Google Engineering identified the misconfiguration, and began reverting it and restarting the corresponding servers at 10:10 AM PDT.
-This started to resolve users' access and interface problems; by 10:45 AM PDT, Gmail services returned to normal for all affected users.
+This started to resolve the issue for the affected users, and by 10:45 AM PDT, Gmail services returned to normal for all affected users.